audiokinetic/Gyms/Documentation/Gyms/README.md

 ### Using Game Parameters to Modify Events (RTPC)

-- _Folder: `2-Basic/BasicSetGameParameter`_
+- _Folder: `2-Basic/BasicSetGameParameter/BasicSetGameParameterOnObject`_
-- Modifying a Game Parameter to change the resulting sound of a posted Wwise Event.
+- Modifying a Game Parameter to change the resulting sound of a posted Wwise Event on a game object.

+### Using Game Parameters to Modify global parameters (RTPC)
+- _Folder: `2-Basic/BasicSetGameParameter/BasicSetGlobalGameParameter`_
+- Modifying a global Game Parameter.

 ## Advanced Features